Assistant Professor

 @conference {

-author = {Andras Instvan Seres, Balazs Pejo, Peter Burcsi},
+author = {Andras Instvan Seres and Balazs Pejo and Peter Burcsi},

 title = {Why Fuzzy Message Detection Leads to Fuzzy Privacy Guarantees},